gskril/gregskril.com/src/blog/get-started-with-nfts.md

 ## Buying Your First NFT

-To buy an NFT, you will need ETH in your MetaMask wallet (there are other blockchains where you can buy NFTs with other cryptocurrencies, but we'll ignore that for now).
-You can buy small amounts of ETH via credit card directly in MetaMask, but I'd recommend transferring funds in from crypto exchanges instead (those centralized organizations I mentioned earlier).
+To buy an NFT, you will need ether (ETH) in your MetaMask wallet (there are other blockchains where you can buy NFTs with other cryptocurrencies, but we'll ignore that for now).
+You can buy small amounts of ETH via credit card directly in MetaMask, but I'd recommend transferring funds in from crypto exchanges instead.
 I won't cover the details here, but you'll have to [buy ETH on Coinbase](https://www.coinbase.com/buy-ethereum) (or another exchange) and then [transfer ETH to your MetaMask address](https://www.youtube.com/watch?v=9NQgCyOXQlY).

 At this point you should have some ETH in MetaMask and have your wallet connected to OpenSea.
 From here it's rather simple to buy an NFT, somewhat similar to shopping on eBay.
 You can place an offer/bid, buy an asset outright, and join auctions.